 In planning and carrying out fieldwork, keep in mind that the ultimate goal is the writing of your PhD dissertation.
-Because it is often impossible to return to the field to check minor points, you need to keep your dissertation proposal in mind and collect the information required to successfully complete your dissertation.
-It is also advisable to define and possibly draft articles you intend to publish while you are still in the field, which will allow you to display substantial accomplishment when you begin applying for employment.
+Because it is often impossible to return to the field to check minor points, you need to keep your dissertation proposal in mind and collect the information required to successfully complete your dissertation, while allowing for flexibility.
+It is also advisable to define and possibly draft articles you intend to publish while you are either in the field or writing the dissertation, which will allow you to display substantial accomplishment when you begin applying for employment.

-When carrying out dissertation research, it is extremely important to remain in close contact with your dissertation committee.
+When carrying out dissertation research, it is extremely important to remain in close contact with your dissertation advisor.
 They need to know about any problems you encounter, shifts in your research design, and the kinds of information you are collecting.